 Ever wonder whether you get your red hair from your grandmother or grandfather?
 Is it grandma’s fault that you are likely to go bald?

 The GrandTree feature on 23andMe allows you to link together three generations to see what a grandchild inherited from their grandparents.
-This seems to be the ultimate way to know who to blame for
+This seems to be the ultimate way to know who to blame.

 The GrandTree feature starts off by giving a great explanation of how inheritance works – and why grandchildren don’t necessarily have exactly 25% of their grandparent’s DNA.